brunomikoski/ScriptableObjectCollection/README.md

 - Automatically generate static access code
 - Allow you to expose the entire object to be tweakable in any inspector
 - Makes the usability of Scriptable Objects in bigger teams a lot better
+- Iterate over all the items of any collection by `Collection.Values`

 ## How to use